-Lower Your Company’s Environmental Impact with Live Video Interviewing
+Lower Your Company’s Environmental Impact with Live Interviewing

 Large businesses and corporations have a major impact on the environment due to the number of carbon emissions each produces.
 In fact, a 2017 report from the CDP and Climate Accountability Institute states about 100 companies are the cause of 71% of greenhouse gas emissions.
 While the companies on this list are all fossil fuel producers, there are lots of things every company can do to help reduce its carbon footprint.

 If you’re looking to reduce your company’s carbon emissions, a great place to start targeting is the human resources department, specifically your recruitment process.
 If your company depends on flying in out-of-town candidates for the first in-person interviews, you’re increasing the amount of greenhouse gas emissions being released.
-Recruitment software can eliminate this situation for your company by using a live video interviewing system, preventing the need to fly any candidate in.
+Recruitment software can eliminate this situation for your company by using web interviews, preventing the need to fly any candidate in.

 How Much Do Flights Really Affect My Company’s Environmental Impact?

 It’s assumed by most people airplanes are a significant cause of climate change, but how much do flights really affect someone’s carbon footprint?
 Well, the David Suzuki Foundation states airplanes consistently have the highest climate change impact per passenger when compared to other methods of travel.

 “Although aviation is a relatively small industry, it has a disproportionately large impact on the climate system,” an article on the Foundation’s website states.
 “It accounts for four to nine percent of the total climate change impact of human activity.”